Derek Carr Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 - The 237.6 passing yards the Chargers yield per game makes them the NFL's 12th-ranked pass defense this season.

-- The Chargers have surrendered 25 touchdowns through the air (1.6 per game).
+- The Chargers have allowed 25 touchdowns through the air (1.6 per game).
 They are 18th in the league in that category.

 Recent Performances

-- Last week against the Colts, Carr went 24-for-31 (77.4 percent) for 255 yards, while throwing one touchdown and two interceptions.
+- In last week's matchup with the Colts, Carr completed 77.4% of his passes for 255 yards, while throwing one touchdown with two interceptions.

-- Carr has racked up 692 passing yards (230.7 per game) and has a 73.4% completion percentage (69-for-94) over his last three appearances, tossing three touchdowns and four interceptions.
+- Carr has passed for 692 yards while completing 73.4% of his throws (69-of-94), with three touchdowns and four interceptions (230.7 yards per game) over his last three outings.

 Carr's Las Vegas Teammates